haveno-dex/haveno-site/_posts/2024-02-17-haveno-council-vote.md

 author: Haveno Core Team
 ---

-Hello all, this is information on registering to vote for Haveno Council's 3rd (possibly 4th and 5th seats) seats.
+Hello all, this is information on registering to vote for Haveno Council's 3rd (possibly 4th and 5th) seats.

 Current requirements to register to vote are a working email and a known online screen name from one of the given services in the form.